SRINJAYDASGUPTA-Git/portfolio-new/README.md

 Open your browser and visit `http://localhost:3000` to view the website.

 ## <a name="contributing">🤝 Contributing</a>
 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or create a pull request.
+Detailed guidelines [here](CONTRIBUTING.md)

 ## <a name="license">📜 License</a>
 This project is licensed under the [MIT License](LICENSE).